Experienced users often stick to one brand when it comes to scopes.

 Namely, Vortex offers its VIP warranty for all of its products.
 That means that customers can send their scopes back in pretty much any condition, and have them repaired.
 Even better, they will often receive totally new products.

 So, it’s safe to say that in the past 14 years Vortex has built a reputation for good customer relations.
 And finally, just like Leupold, Vortex is a US company, founded and currently residing in Wisconsin.

 Leupold & Stevens is also an American company, though it’s based out of Oregon.
 The Stevens branch of the company encompasses mostly water monitoring instruments, while the Leupold branch deals with optics.

 Unlike Vortex, the company has been around for more than a century.
 However, Leupold scopes have been in production only since after World War II, which still means that they’ve been tried and proven many times over.
-During the company’s long history, their scopes have been innovative and durable.
+During the company’s long history, its scopes have been innovative and durable.

 Leupold & Stevens has worked with many American law enforcement and army branches, including the US Army, Navy SEALS, Marine Corps, and even the Secret Service.
 Additionally, they also make binoculars and other optics.

 Leupold scopes also have the honor of holding two of the 2014 most popular scope manufacturer titles, according to a survey by the NRA.

 Despite the company’s historic origins, they’ve transitioned into the 21st century remarkably well.
 Much like Vortex’s, their website is full of helpful information to help customers choose the right scopes and mounts for their rifles.
 They have many product lines, including FX, UltimateSlam, Mark, Competition, and VX series of scopes.

 Also, like Vortex, Leupold scopes come with a full lifetime guarantee.
 However, the warranty may be invalid if the product was “misused” or modified in any way.